readysettech/docs-old/docs/guides/quickstart.md

 # Quickstart with ReadySet

-This page shows you how to run ReadySet locally against an existing Postgres or MySQL database.
+This page shows you how to run ReadySet against a Postgres or MySQL database.

 !!! tip

-    For a demonstration of ReadySet's capabilities and features, see the [ReadySet Demo](demo.md) instead.
+    For a walk-through of ReadySet's capabilities and features, see the [ReadySet Demo](demo.md) instead.

 ## Before you begin

-If you don't have an existing database to run ReadySet against, start [Docker](https://docs.docker.com/engine/install/) and run the following command to create a new, empty database:
+If you don't already have a Postgres or MySQL database running locally, start [Docker](https://docs.docker.com/engine/install/) and create a new database:

 === "Postgres"